Estimated reading time: 20 minute(s)

 2020 winner: Yukino Yukinoshita (My Teen Romantic Comedy SNAFU Climax).

 The best series of 2021 unsurprisingly featured the two best episodes of the year.
-The penultimate episode 11, wherein the main cast came face to face with their particular issues, is my choice for the best episode of the year over the final episode of the series.
-2021 marked the second straight year where I chose a penultimate episode 11 as the best episode of the year.
+Episode 10, wherein the main cast came face to face with their particular issues, is my choice for the best episode of the year over the final episode of the series.

 Honorable Mentions: “What Was I Entrusted With?”
 (SSSS.Dynazenon, 12/12); “I’m Disappointed in You” (Fruits Basket, 8/13); and “It Was a Thrilling Autumn” (Non Non Biyori Nonstop, 7/12).

 2020 winner: “Only a Heated Touch Truly Conveys the Sentiment” (My Teen Romantic Comedy SNAFU Climax, 11/12).

 My aesthetics ranking is a bit subjective.
 In assessing a show’s aesthetics, I consider its animation, soundtrack, and how that comes together to create an appealing package.
 I do not think it is worthwhile in assessing a show to focus merely on how technically impressive its animation is .
 A show that garnered attention for its special effects 15 years ago may not age as gracefully as a show with pretty hand-drawn backdrops that were less appreciated at the time.
 I am looking for something timeless.